-The "white savior complex" is a term coined by Nigerian American novelist Teju Cole, after the viral documentary "Kony 2012" launched, in hopes to better explain white superiority.
+The "white saviour complex" is term coined by Nigerian American novelist Teju Cole, after the viral documentary "Kony 2012" launched, in hopes to better explain white superiority.
 It is the idea that the majority of Westerners obtain the belief that they are more advantaged than other people.
-It's no surprise that many feel this way, as in the West, people generally reap the benefits of equality, health care, and freedoms.
-This feeling of having more superiority and privilege than others has given Westerners the impression that they need to emotionally "liberate" or "save" people from their own cultures, or circumstances.
-This distorted view that paints developing communities and countries as "needy" in turn creates an emotional need for whites to satisfy.
-It is the idea or emotion that you helped someone "lesser" than yourself that fuels this complex.
+This feeling of having more superiority and privilege than others has given Westerners the impression that they need to"liberate" or "save" people from their own cultures, circumstances or even themselves.
+This distorted view that paints developing communities and countries as "needy" in turn creates an emotional need for whites to satiate in themselves.
+It is the idea or emotion that you helped someone "lesser" than yourself that completes this complex.
 Teju Cole, author of Open City, and winner of the PEN/Hemingway Award says, "The white savior supports brutal policies in the morning, founds charities in the afternoon, and receives awards in the evening”.
 By saying this, Cole tries to display how "flip-floppy" the white savior complex can be.
 It is an ideology based on instant gratification, lack of diligence, and privilege.

 G.D Anderson, an acclaimed poet, and writer argues that “feminism isn’t about making women strong.
 Women are already strong.
 It's about changing the way the world perceives that strength”.
 Now, 2018 has been coined "the year feminists fought back"- women are regaining political power, autonomy, and for some, their own voices.
 We have witnessed one million people attend women’s marches, twitter conversations regarding sexual harassment reached new heights, and in many ways built a stronger sense of community among women.
 However, the hype that comes along with the many ideas, and ideologies feminism holds, has led to a less genuine movement.
 With celebrity culture parading their so-called "feminist" banners, the word itself has become porous, confusing, and exclusive.
 2018's idea of feminism, though powerful, fails to include minority groups, and in the few cases that it does, insists that ethnic women abide by "white liberal rules".